astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging: Introduction

-Enabling principled co-design further requires (1) standardised reference datasets; (2) cross-layer metrics integrating performance, energy, carbon, and cost; (3) science-driven image-quality tolerances; and (4) a reproducible framework for evaluating algorithms and systems under realistic SKA constraints.
-The community lacks such an infrastructure, obscuring the central question for SKA-scale computing: \emph{how much scientific fidelity can be traded for performance, energy, and carbon savings without compromising discovery?} Other fields have solved similar challenges.
-Machine learning, for example, overcame a similar lack of standardisation through community benchmarks such as MLPerf~\cite{reddi2020mlperf,farrell2021mlperf}, unified datasets, accuracy thresholds, and submission protocols.
+Machine learning, for example, overcame a similar lack of standardisation through community benchmarks such as the MLPerf machine-learning benchmark suite~\cite{reddi2020mlperf,farrell2021mlperf}, unified datasets, accuracy thresholds, and submission protocols.
+In large-scale computational physics, mixed-precision solvers exploit application-level convergence tolerances to improve performance while preserving required scientific accuracy~\cite{clark2010mixed}.
+In climate modeling, the Coupled Model Intercomparison Project (CMIP) defines standardized experimental protocols and evaluation criteria to ensure comparability across models~\cite{eyring2016cmip6}.
 Radio astronomy lacks an equivalent effort.
-These gaps hinder agile innovation in the domain and prevent researchers and developers from comparing Fig.s of merit without re-running large, expensive experiments.
+These gaps hinder agile innovation in the domain and prevent researchers and developers from comparing figures of merit without re-running large, expensive experiments.

 \textbf{Scope and contributions of this work.} Towards bridging these gaps, this paper introduces \textbf{astroCAMP}, a reproducible benchmarking and co-design framework for radio-interferometric imaging. astroCAMP provides the metrics, datasets, and benchmark cases required to evaluate efficiency, sustainability, and quality trade-offs across high-performance and heterogeneous architectures.
 The contributions are: